 Powerful integrations and Cloud scale enable unmatched flexibility and efficiency for all kinds of automation use cases.
 Using our Software Robot Platform, you can feel safe about your robots and data.

 Control Room is set up in a hierarchical way.
 At the top, we find the Organizations, under which Workspaces are created, that contains Processes, which use Steps from Robots.
-Steps inside processes are then run by Runtime Environments.
+Steps inside processes are then run by Unattended Workers.
 Processes in the same workspace have access to the same Vault.
 Steps in the same process can share information using the Work Item.

 Let's look at these concepts one by one: